rkaippully/webgear/pages/guide/first-app.md

 about which monad this runs under as long as it is a `#!hs MonadIO`.

 Finally, the response is produced with `#!hs ok200 $ show t`.
 As you would have guessed, this generates an HTTP `200 OK` response with the body produced by `#!hs show t`.
-We returns a `#!hs String` body in this case, but it can be any type with a [ToByteString](https://hackage.haskell.org/package/bytestring-conversion-0.3.1/docs/Data-ByteString-Conversion-To.html#t:ToByteString) instance.
+We return a `#!hs String` body in this case, but it can be any type with a [ToByteString](https://hackage.haskell.org/package/bytestring-conversion-0.3.1/docs/Data-ByteString-Conversion-To.html#t:ToByteString) instance.